GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.1.md

 Without the shutters being opened there was an absolute lack of natural sunlight.
 Usually, I would have turned on the lights right away.
 However... it seemed like someone else already did so.
 That's right—

-<div class="text-quoted">“It's why...
+<div class="text-italic-quoted">“It's why...
 I wanna stay right by her side, too.
 Until she wakes up...”</div>

 Almost a decade ago—right here, on this very island—'her' idea was born.
 In fact, not merely an idea...
-'Her' wish went far beyond that.
+Her wish went far beyond that.

-<div class="text-quoted">“And when she does...
+<div class="text-italic-quoted">“And when she does...
 I'll tell her.”</div>

 No matter how ambitious, no matter how foolish.
 'She' continued to pursue her goals.
 Following the dream that sparked from her wish.
-And in the end—as that dream crossed the border of reality—'she' was no longer on her own.
+And in the end—as that dream crossed the border of reality—she was no longer on her own.

-<div class="text-quoted">“I love you, Big Sis.”</div>
+<div class="text-italic-quoted">“I love you, Big Sis.”</div>

 In this very moment... the person caught up in that girls' dreams the most.
 She was right here.